jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Classic stories**: A protagonist in a classic story leaves her typical day and builds up the courage to think of the big picture; either she acts to overcome a newfound problem or no one else will.

-"The ice-caps are melting!" says the heroic polar bear, and "I'm going to get the humans to use renewable energy!"
+"The ice-caps are melting!" says the heroic polar bear, and "I'm going to make the humans use renewable energy!"

 If only it was that simple.

 But that's the point.
 To a protagonist, solutions are that simple.
 The hero willing takes the first plunge to show everyone the way to save the community from disaster.

-This unrelenting drive attracts supports, and together the good guys forces the antagonists to repeatedly try to stop them.
+This unrelenting drive attracts supporters, and together the good guys forces the antagonists to repeatedly try to stop them.

 No one knows who'll win.
 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.